-In yet another fascinating case study, Mr Green’s blog shares a mobile marketing campaign aimed at recruiting panel members for a demographic research service.
+In yet another fascinating case study, Mr. Green’s blog shares a mobile marketing campaign aimed at recruiting panel members for demographic research services.

 But if the panel is disproportionately heavy on one particular model or carrier etc, relative to the general audience you’re researching, the data you’ll be buying will be skewed.
 Of course, you can then slice and dice the data to solve the problem, but that depends on the panel measurement service enabling that.

 Another related issue is panel recruitment based on giving away freebies.
 That also attracts a skewed demographic that may exclude the wealthiest elements of the population.

 If you liked this bit of critical thinking, then check out my advanced SEO book, which teaches Advanced SEOs’ 7 Rules of critical and creative thinking.